LaurenMStead/OSU_Capstone/README.md

 - frontend/static/frontend: our main.js file to be loaded by the system
 - frontend/static/images: all image files
 - frontend/templates: one HTML file that React will render the pages through

-## Instructions: Running the Server Locally
-1. In the terminal or CLI, navigate to the top level folder of the project
-2. Type "python manage.py runserver" (without quotes) and hit enter
-3. Open your browser of choice and type 127.0.0.1:8000 in place of a URL
-4. You should see the server responses to the browser request in the terminal/CLI

 ## Project Requirements
 1. Accounts and login.
 Admin and public accounts.